9: …And the World Will Go On Without You

 "But you cannot tell Tessa, not yet."

 "Not a promise.
-Do not promise.
+Do not promise me.
 I trust you, V, so if you think I have gone too far.
+Pause.
 Correction: If drones are in danger, I think you will do the right thing.
 But it is not too late yet.
+There is no danger.
 Do you trust me, V?"

 White eyes stared into yellow, and white looked away.
 Closed for a moment.
 Exhaust vented.
 Then, “If you mean it, Cyn… I don’t want you to get hurt.
 Just… stay away from N, alright?”